Special route: Divided routes

 Some U.S. Routes are given directional suffixes to indicate a split of the main route — for instance, U.S. Route 25 splits into U.S. Route 25E (east) and U.S. Route 25W (west) between Newport, Tennessee and North Corbin, Kentucky, and U.S. Route 9W is an alternate of U.S. Route 9 between Fort Lee, New Jersey and Albany, New York.
 These splits were in the system of United States Numbered Highways from the beginning, and were used when two roughly equivalent routes existed.

-They are usually loops, but some have been spurs, though since they use directional letter suffixes, they are not generally considered "bannered routes".
-The American Association of State Highway and Transportation Officials no longer assigns these numbers, and in theory current ones are to be eliminated "as rapidly as the State Highway Department and the Standing Committee on Highways can reach agreement".
+They are usually loops, but some have been spurs, though since they use directional letter suffixes, they are not generally considered special routes.
+AASHTO no longer assigns these numbers, and in theory current ones are to be eliminated "as rapidly as the State Highway Department and the Standing Committee on Highways can reach agreement".
 This policy was adopted by 1996; however, many of these routes still exist, mostly in Tennessee.

 History

 Originally in the United States, the terms used for special routes were "City", "Truck", and "Optional".
-In 1959–1960, the terms were changed to "Business", "Bypass", and "Alternate", respectively; however, the "Truck" banner is still used today on many routes, especially those where trucks are prohibited on the mainline (for example, U.S. Route 1/9 Truck in Jersey City, New Jersey, which routes trucks around the Pulaski Skyway, which bans them).
-The American Association of State Highway and Transportation Officials (AASHTO) has called for the removal of "alternate" routes, though many still exist.
+In 1959–1960, the terms were changed to "Business", "Bypass", and "Alternate", respectively; however, the "Truck" sign is still used today on many routes, especially those where trucks are prohibited on the mainline (for example, U.S. Route 1/9 Truck in Jersey City, New Jersey, which routes trucks around the Pulaski Skyway, which bans them).
+AASHTO has called for the removal of "alternate" routes, though many still exist.